leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/16 - Big Data Fundamentals with PySpark/course_notes.md

 *pyspark.mllib can only support RDDs unless you change DataFrames to RDDs. pyspark.mllib is the builtin library for RDD-based API.*

 ## Collaborative filtering
+Collaborative filtering is a method of making automatic predictions about the interests of a user by collecting preferences or taste information from many users
 - Collaborative filtering is finding users that **share common interests**
 - Collaborative filtering is commonly used for **recommender systems**
 - Collaborative fitering approaches